9:00 Welcome from director Jaime Kirby

 10:30 Chart Your Course

-A few minutes to have a snack (especially if you left the house before getting breakfast), and a few minutes to mingle —chat with other attendees or faculty to find out if you want to be on the Trade, Craft, Life, or World path.
+As you eat your scones and sip your tea or hot chocolate, take a few minutes to mingle —chat with authors or other attendees to find out if you want to be on the Trade, Craft, Life, or World path.
 You may discover you don’t want to stick to one path at all, but rather pick and choose only the classes that sound interesting to you.

 Trade: This is the path where you learn more in depth about the business of publishing and how the cogs and gears move in their own complex way.
 Learn what an editor does, what an agent is and why you would need one, the pros and cons of both traditional and self-publishing, etc.